Water and Sewer Services

 For more information about storm water management and available rebates, view our Incentive & Rebate Programs page.

-Please note, pursuant to to section 54 of the Municipalities Regulations, the following information is available for inspection at the municipal office during regular office hours:
+Please note, pursuant to Section 54 of the Municipalities Regulations, the following information is available for inspection at the municipal office during regular office hours:

-• 2021 waterworks financial overview as per the above.
+- 2023 waterworks financial overview as per the above

 Lead Water Line Policy and Rebate Application